deyibanh/alyra-final-project/docs/developers/test_explication.md

 -   should get the list of DroneFlight address.
 -   should not get the list of DroneFlight address if sender has not the admin role.
 -   should not get the DroneFlight address if sender has not the admin role.
+-   should not get the DroneFlight address if DroneFlight index out of the list size.

+### Add DroneFlight

+-   should add a DroneFlight.
+-   should not add a DroneFlight if Pilot index out of the list size.
+-   should not add a DroneFlight if Pilot not exist.
+-   should not add a DroneFlight if Drone index out of the list size.
+-   should not add a DroneFlight if Drone not exist.

 ### Pilot